dotnet-presentations/aspnetcore-for-beginners/Tutorial/4-Add Search/SearchPage.md

 ### Test search string

-- Run your application
+* Run your application.
-- Append the query string to the end `?searchString=avengers`
+* Append the query string to the end `?searchString=panther`

 ![](images/searchString.PNG)